 - Veterans in receipt of at least 10% VA disability compensation

-- Veterans who opted for military retired pay in lieu of VA compensation
+- Veterans who opted for military retired pay instead of VA compensation

 - Surviving spouses of veterans who died as a result of active duty injuries